BOOK STUDY:

 My Body is not a prayer request, by Amy Kenny

 Amy writes about her experiences within her community and especially within the Christian church.
-From well-meaning platitudes, to being prayed over without her consent, she talks about the general attitudes within the church concerning disability, and how we might flip the script to be more empowering and inclusive- not as an afterthought, but by default.
-Amy writes with wit and good humor, and her story is accessible and sure to keep you engaged.
+From well-meaning platitudes, to being prayed over without her consent, she talks about the general attitudes within the church concerning disability, and how we might flip the script to be more empowering and inclusive.
+Amy writes with wit and good humor.
+Her writing is sure to keep you engaged.

-*Please note that throughout the text, Amy chooses to use “identity first” (disabled person) language, to reverse the negative association with the word “disabled”.
+Note that throughout the text, Amy uses “identity first” (disabled person) language, to reverse the negative association with the word “disabled”.

 In general, we refer to people how they would like to be identified, whether it is in this way or person-first (person with a disability) language.